lk-geimfari/mimesis/docs/index.rst

 ..
-Church documentation master file, created by sphinx-quickstart on Tue Oct 18 14:11:49 2016.
+Generic documentation master file, created by sphinx-quickstart on Tue Oct 18 14:11:49 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Church's documentation!
+Welcome to Generic's documentation!
 ==================================

 .. image:: https://raw.githubusercontent.com/lk-geimfari/church/master/examples/church.png